ElazarK/content-docs/playbooks/Send_Investigation_Summary_Reports.md

-This playbook iterates over closed incidents, generates a summary report for each closed incident, and emails the reports to specified users.
+Iterates over closed incidents, generates a summary report for each closed incident, and emails the reports to specified users.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.